 B. Employee Retirement, Resignation or Termination

-All City of Decatur property shall be turned in to a Supervisor of the Training Unit during normal business hours.
+- 1. All City of Decatur property shall be turned in to a Supervisor of the Training Unit during normal business hours. - 2.
 The employee's assigned vehicle shall be returned to the Fleet Supervisor or his designee for reassignment.
-Corrections Officers shall return City of Decatur property to the Jail Administrator.